-Then comes the diaper blowout, the 3 AM screaming, and, of course, the necessary sheet change.
-It’s not a time when any of us want to reach for the linen closet and come up empty handed.
+Then comes the diaper blowout, the 3 a.m. screaming, and, of course, the necessary sheet change!
+It’s not a time when any of us want to reach for the linen closet and come up empty-handed.

-Let’s dive in.
+So let’s dive in.

 In this article:

-If you’ve ever had the pleasure of holding a baby (or a toddler) on a hot summer day, you know that they can sweat like a marathon runner.
+If you’ve ever had the pleasure of holding a baby (or a toddler) on a hot summer day, you’ll know they can sweat like a marathon runner.

 Sheets made from 100% cotton or bamboo viscose are soft, hypoallergenic, and breathable, and are favored by many new parents.

-Fortunately, most crib sheets fit that description, especially the breathable cotton and bamboo viscose that are best for your baby.
+Fortunately, most crib sheets fit that description, especially the breathable cotton and bamboo viscose ones that are best for your baby.